-Tania Karas is an independent foreign correspondent, speaker and journalism instructor focused on migration policy, refugees and human rights.
-Most recently she was based in Beirut, Lebanon.
+Tania Karas is an independent reporter, speaker and journalism instructor focused on migration policy, refugees and human rights.
+She is also a contributing editor at Public Radio International.
 She is a Master's candidate in international human rights law at the University of Oxford.
 For the 2015-16 academic year, she was a U.S. Fulbright fellow in Greece reporting how the country dealt with a refugee crisis during its own financial crisis.
+She has also lived in Turkey and Lebanon.

 She has written about how President Trump's January 2017 travel ban nearly tore apart one refugee family; the challenges pregnant Syrian refugee women face accessing healthcare in Lebanon; how refugees used smartphones along the European migration trail; how Europe is failing unaccompanied refugee children; Greek startups' struggles for survival in a failing economy; disappearing traces of Armenian history in Turkey; and how the Greek financial crisis is depriving citizens of access to healthcare.